qi-zh/Seq-Stack-Reaction/README.md

 |[reactant_logp](https://github.com/qi-zh/Seq-Statck-Reaction)|A regression model that predicts the log P values based on the reactant molecules.|
 |[reactant_qed](https://github.com/qi-zh/Seq-Statck-Reaction)|A regression model that predicts the QED values based on the reactant molecules.|

-refer to the following folder hierarchy, move each model and data to its folder.
+Refer to the following folder hierarchy, move each model and data to its folder.

 ```shell
 ─SSR